gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Gunsteren82">

 Gunsteren, Wilfred F. van, and Martin Karplus.
 1982.
-“Effect of Constraints on the Dynamics of Macromolecules.” *Macromolecules* 15:
+"Effect of Constraints on the Dynamics of Macromolecules." *Macromolecules* 15:
-1528–44.
+1528-44.

 .. raw:: html